1,000+ Opportunities

 Note For Tier 2 and 3 Course Grants If current courses do not meet or exceed our course design review standards, an additional $1,000 stipend may be available to improve course structure and accessibility.
 Please note that for AI to be integrated ethically and responsibly.
 Any part time or full-time faculty member can apply by filling out the application form

-Based on current listing details, eligibility includes: Part-time and full-time faculty at the University of Nebraska Omaha.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: All part-time and full-time faculty at the University of Nebraska Omaha.
+Confirm the full requirements in the official notice before applying.